 After an away football game against Harvard, a Harvard newspaper declared the Marching 97 the "Finest Band East of All Points West".
 This appellation was embraced by the band and has stuck to this day.

 In the 1960s, the concert band (which included almost all of the members of the marching band) would play a concert at whichever school the current band Manager's girlfriend attended.

-The ever-popular "Eco-flame" (where the band marches around campus interrupting Friday classes before the Lehigh-lafayette game) began in the 1970s, when Professor Rich Aaronson asked the band to play for his ECO 001 class.
+On the Friday morning before the Lehigh-Lafayette game, the 97 marches around campus to psyche up students for the game by interrupting classes and playing fight songs.
+This tradition, called EcoFlame, began in the 1970s, when Professor Rich Aaronson asked the band to play for his ECO 001 class.